Paris - Ile De France

 Charles V commissioned the construction of the Chapelle Royale in the mid 14th century; it was completed in 1552.

-Modeled on the Sainte-Chapelle, it temporarily hosted some fragments of the Crown of Thorn and boasts superb 16th century stained glass windows depicting the Scenes of the Apocalypse.
+Modelled on the Sainte-Chapelle, it temporarily hosted some fragments of the Crown of Thorn and boasts superb 16th century stained glass windows depicting the Scenes of the Apocalypse.

 It shelters the grave of the Duke of Enghien, the pretender to the French Crown who was accused of plotting against Napoleon I and was executed in 1804.